FHA loan requirements

 Even so, a borrower must have a pretty good credit score to qualify for a conventional loan — considerably higher than what the FHA requires.
 If your credit needs work, you might turn to a service that will help you build your credit to a higher score.

-Let's say an FHA mortgage sounds like a good choice for you, but you're afraid you won't qualify because of your student debt.
+If an FHA loan seems like a good mortgage choice for you, but you're afraid you won't qualify because of your student debt.
 Here are a few steps to improve your eligibility.

 You could explore refinancing your student loan debt into a new private loan with a lower interest rate.
 Student loan rates from private lenders have hit all-time lows, so moving your debt to a cheaper loan could help you pay off your balance faster and get you into a house.

-If you’ve been paying attention to the news lately, you’ll know that President Joe Biden has been considering canceling at least $10,000 of student loan debt for every borrower.
+If you’ve been paying attention to the news lately, you’ll know that President Joe Biden has been considering student loan forgiveness for every borrower.
 But note that his forgiveness — if it ever comes — will cover debt from federal student loans, not private ones.

 If other types of debt are weighing you down, moving your balances into a lower-cost debt consolidation loan could be a good option for improving your financial stability and paying a lot less in interest.